qurator-spk/neat/README.md

 Clone the repo using ``git clone https://github.com/qurator-spk/neat.git`` or download and extract the [ZIP](https://github.com/qurator-spk/neat/archive/master.zip).
 Make sure you have ``neat.html`` and ``neat.js`` in the same directory and open ``neat.html`` in a browser.
 Any fairly recent browser should work, but only Chrome and Firefox are tested.

 #### 2.2 Data format
-The source data used for annotation in the [SoNAR-IDH](https://sonar.fh-potsdam.de/) project and the [QURATOR](https://qurator.ai/) project are OCR results in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
+The source data we use for annotation are OCR results in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
 We provide a [Python tool](https://github.com/qurator-spk/page2tsv) for the transformation of OCR files in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) into the [TSV format](https://github.com/qurator-spk/neat/blob/master/README.md#22-data-format) used by [neat](https://github.com/qurator-spk/neat).

-The internal data format used by [neat](https://github.com/qurator-spk/neat) is based on the format used in the [GermEval2014 Named Entity Recognition Shared Task](https://sites.google.com/site/germeval2014ner/data).
+The internal data format used by [neat](https://github.com/qurator-spk/neat) is based on the format used in the [GermEval2014 ](https://sites.google.com/site/germeval2014ner/data) Named Entity Recognition Shared Task.
 Text is encoded as one token per line, with name spans in the [IOB2](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) format as tab-separated values:
 * the first column contains either a `#`, which signals the source the sentence is cited from, or
 * the token position within the sentence ``>=1``
 * sentence boundaries are indicated by ``0``